jorgealmerio/QWater/tutorial_en.md

 -	Save the project
 -	Save the project (suggestion previous name plus result, eg: Network_result.qgs).
 -	Click <Plugins / Qwater / Load default Styles>.
--	Analyze the results and fine-tune the reservoir height, diameters of segments.
+-	Analyze the results and fine-tune the reservoir HEAD, diameters of segments.
--	Rosolve the network again (<Plugins / Qwater / Run Epanet Simulation>)
+-	Run the network simulation again (<Plugins / Qwater / Run Epanet Simulation>)
 -	Save the shapes and exit edit mode.
 -	Save the project.
--	Export the network designed for the dxf format.
-Adopt a compatible scale.
+-	(Optional) Export the network designed for the dxf format.
+Adapt a compatible scale.